Stapac Jakarta: Mario, Andi, Thoyib, and Denny Era (1997–2009)

-This is the beginning of Aspac dominance in Indonesian basketball.
-It started with stars Andi and Denny in 2000.
-Aspac became champion of KOBATAMA for the first time under their strong play.
-Then, came a young Indonesian named Mario Wuysang who spent his childhood in the US and played for Indiana University – Purdue University Fort Wayne of the NCAA Division II.
-Mario Wuysang was eventually regarded as the best Indonesian point guard ever.
-The joining of Mario Wuysang gave a big impact to Aspac, bringing in two IBL titles in 2003 and 2005.
-Isman Thoyib who was 2.01 meters tall, which was considered very tall in Indonesia at that time, also provided a great interior presence.
-Under the stellar play of their stars, Aspac was always a favorite to win the title.
+The rise of the Aspac basketball franchise in Indonesia began with a KOBATAMA championship victory in 2000, led by players Andi Poedjakesuma and Denny Sumargo.
+The addition of a young Indonesian player Mario Wuysang whose childhood was spent in the US and played for Indiana University – Purdue University Fort Wayne of the NCAA Division II.
+After his addition to the roster, Aspac brought in two IBL titles in 2003 and 2005.
+The team also added Isman Thoyib who stood at 2.01 meters tall, strengthen its frontcourt, establishing Aspac as a consistent title contender during this era.

 Xaverius Era (2010–2015)

 Xaverius Prawiro is an important icon of Aspac Jakarta.
 He led Aspac to two championships.
 His leadership proved vital in the championships.
 With his experience and strong mentality, he willed Aspac to victory in a lot of crucial games.
 However, he decided to retire at the age of 28 because he failed to bring Aspac a championship in 2015.
 Many questioned his decision to retire because he was still in his prime.